 - Data encryption tools

 - Data and network security risk assessment

 No matter the size or scale of the institution, user expectations are always high, and systems are always assumed to be running efficiently and without any glitches.
-But keeping systems stable and agile, secure yet accessible, complex but simple to use, is no easy task.
-How does an IT department implement best practices, provide cutting-edge innovation, and remain cost-effective, all at the same time?
-This track seeks to offer examples and ideas from the widest range of institutions—from the Ivy League to community colleges—that can help us all understand some of the creative and nontraditional solutions to both age-old and new problems in enterprise computing.
-Whether it's keeping up with the instantaneous tech expectations of our students, meeting the work-from-everywhere needs of our faculty, or satisfying the dashboard-and-data demands of our top-level executives, this track provides an opportunity to share your experiences and challenges for the benefit of the community.
+But keeping systems stable and agile, secure yet accessible, complex but easy to use, is no easy task.
+How does an IT department implement best practices, provide cutting-edge innovation, and remain cost effective—all at the same time?
+This track looks to offer examples and ideas from the widest range of institutions that can help us all understand some of the creative and nontraditional solutions to both age-old and new problems in enterprise computing.
+Whether it's keeping up with the instantaneous tech expectations of our students, the work-from-everywhere needs of our faculty, or the dashboard-and-data demands of our top-level executives, come and share your stories of experiences and challenges for the benefit of the community.